-The flowers are blooming, the birds are chirping, and the spring is in the air.
-If Benadryl isn’t doing the trick on your allergies, you can see how the mimosas fare at one of our top 10 favorite brunch spots in Houston!
+Spring is in the air.
+If your allergy medication holds up, you can see how the mimosas fare at the 15 best brunch spots in Houston!
 [Featured image: @sipsandstripes]

 Suffice to say that any top Houston brunch list wouldn’t be complete without a Hugo’s mention.
 Helmed by James Beard Award-winning Chef, Hugo Ortega, Hugo’s serves a delicious spread of authentic Mexican cuisine.
 From 11 am – 3 pm on Saturdays and Sundays, their brunch selections include a host of robustly flavorful options not limited to Huevos Rancheros, Ceviche, and Chile Relleno de Desayuno.
 Our personal favorite is the Huarche de Puerco, a sizeable masa cake filled with slow-cooked pork, queso fresco, tomatillo salsa, rajas, crema, topped with a fried egg.
 It wouldn’t tequil-ya to compliment your meal with a margarita.